adepierre/SniffCraft/README.md

 ## Features

 - Supported minecraft versions: all official releases from 1.12.2 to 1.19.3
-- Packet logging with different levels of details (ignor packet, log packet name only, log full packet content)
+- Packet logging with different levels of details (ignore packet, log packet name only, log full packet content)
 - Compression is supported
 - Offline ("cracked") mode and online mode (with Microsoft account) are supported
 - Secure chat is supported